A California planning guide for privacy, screening, and long-term ownership.

 Is one option always better for privacy?

-Privacy performance depends on final height, density, and placement.
-Both systems can work when designed correctly.
+No. Privacy performance depends on height, density, placement, and how the edge is detailed.
+Both systems can work when the design intent and maintenance model are aligned with the property.